evalaplace/evalaplace.github.io/_pages/talks.md

 Be X-ray binary EXO 2030+375" Ehime University, Matsuyama, Japan - Sep.
 2016

 <h3> Further seminars </h3>
+- Talk at the informal seminar of the **European Southern Observatory**, "TULIPS: a Tool for Understanding the Lives, Interiors, and Physics of Stars", Garching, Germany - Jan.
+2022
 - Talk at Anton Pannekoek Institute lunch seminar, **University of Amsterdam**, Amsterdam, The Netherlands "Different to the core: the pre- supernova structures of massive single and binary-stripped stars" - Mar.
 2021
 - Invited informal talk in SeBa and binary evolution meeting of Dr. Toonen, **University of Birmingham**, Birmingham,